 How to Create a Chargeback Reduction Plan

-Acquirers are responsible for monitoring the merchants they work with to make sure they’re staying under the card networks’ acceptable chargeback threshold, which is typically 1% of total monthly transactions by volume.
+Acquirers are responsible for monitoring the merchants they work with to make sure they’re staying under the card networks’ acceptable chargeback threshold, which is typically either 0.9% or 1% of total monthly transactions by volume.

-Chargeback monitoring programs place additional financial burdens and scrutiny upon the merchant until they can get their chargeback ratio back under the threshold for a sustained period of time.
-Merchants are also usually required to submit a document that outlines their chargeback problem and what they’re going to do about it—a chargeback reduction plan.
+Chargeback monitoring programs place additional financial burdens and scrutiny upon the merchant until they can get their chargeback ratio back under the threshold for three consecutive months.
+If the problem goes on for too long, the merchant may even have their merchant account terminated.

 - A description of your business model: what you sell, who your customers are, how you market yourself, and what billing methods you use.